+- Executive summary

-General business description
+- General business description

-Executive summary

-Production plan

-Vision, mission, and goals of the - Organization plan business
+- Vision, mission, and goals of the business

-Action plan and
+- Production plan

-Marketing plan
+- Marketing plan

+- Organization plan

+- Financial plan

-- Financial plan - Appendix
+- Action plan and Appendix

 Notes: a) For more details, refer to the learner's book.

 b) There is no exhausted number of elements to include in the document (business plan), the size and number of sections in the business plan depend on the size of the project being planned for, the nature of business, etc.